-This invitation is a simple garden fine motor activity that uses a transfer motion and also strengthens hand eye coordination.
+Dig into a simple garden fine motor activity that uses a transfer motion and also strengthens hand-eye coordination.

 Simple fine motor activities that combine a seasonal sensory element are an engaging and wonderful opportunity for toddlers to develop their basic skills while exploring their senses at the same time.

-I love planning activities within our home around the seasons and with spring in full bloom, I knew that this simple garden themed fine motor activity invitation would draw the interest of my three year old (hello, can we say dirt?!).
+I love planning activities within our home around the seasons!
+With spring in full bloom, I knew that this simple garden themed fine motor activity would draw the interest of my three-year-old.

-I chose to use carrots in our garden, however you could use any type of vegetable, fruit or flower you desire or that your child has an interest in.
+I chose to use carrots in our garden.
+You could use any type of vegetable, fruit or flower you desire or that your child has an interest in.

-To create our garden fine motor tray, I used a serving tray, potting soil, orange and green pipe cleaners that were used to create our carrots, tweezers and an ice cube tray.
+To create our garden fine motor tray, I used a serving tray, potting soil, and orange and green pipe cleaners.
+I used the pipe cleaner to create our carrots.
+I also used tweezers and an ice cube tray.

-When extending any kind of play invitations to my children, I always strive for simple set ups and preparations.
-I enjoy placing all our activities on trays as it allows for one main focal point for the child, easy access and easy clean up!
+When planning any kind of activity, I always strive for simple setups and preparations.
+I place all our activities on trays as it allows for one main focal point for the child, easy access, and easy cleanup!

-To begin, I simply spread a thick layer of potting soil across our tray and “planted” my little carrots for my three year old to pick using his garden tool (tweezers).
+To begin, I simply spread a thick layer of potting soil across our tray and “planted” the little carrots for my three-year-old to pick using his garden tool (tweezers).

-I placed the ice cube tray beside his tray to allow him a place to put his harvested vegetable.
+I placed the ice cube tray beside the big tray as a place to put the harvested vegetables.

 My little gardener went right to work!
 He was so excited to dig in the dirt and find each carrot to pick.

-Initially, it took him a few tries to obtain a good pincer grasp on his tweezers.
-He ended up using a two hand grasp which still allowed him to utilize his fine motor skills.
+Initially, it took him a few tries to get a good pincer grasp on his tweezers.
+He ended up using a two-hand grip that still focused on his fine motor skills.

-The repetitive and familiar motion of picking the carrots was a great reinforcement of strength for his hand muscles.
+The repetitive and familiar motion of picking the carrots was a great way to build strength in his hand muscles.

 As he picked, he combined his current interests in numbers and carefully counted each carrot while placing it in the ice cube tray.
 I love seeing little ones combine their learning all on their own!

-For an added learning experience, after he was done harvesting his garden I had him replant his carrots while asking him what kind of shape or pattern he might want to create in the dirt.
+For an added learning experience, after he was done harvesting his garden I had him replant his carrots.
+We talked about what kind of shape or pattern he might want to create in the dirt with his carrots.

-He chose to plant them all in a cluster bunch on top of a hill that he created.
+He chose to plant them all in a clustered bunch on top of a hill that he created.